 People with teamwork qualities are on demand in the working world.
 Success with complex tasks depend on effective cooperation....Teamwork skills help to realise the full benefits of the team members collective knowledge.

-This report will deal with group development in the group “The golden age” of the Childhood village, a village of EiT in the spring 2013.
+This report will deal with group development in the group “The Golden Age” of the Childhood village, a village of EiT in the spring 2013.
 The report will start by shortly looking at different views of what a group actually is.
 Thereafter the group members will be presented, one by one.
 The individual presentations will say something about age, academic background and how the members look upon themselves in a teamwork situation – before going through the three weeks of EiT.
 These presentations are included so we are more able to show what prerequisites each member had both for the academic topic of work and also group/team work.
 This will make the conflicts and misunderstandings in the group situation easier to understand while reading the process report.
 Also we choose to include this personal information in the beginning so that each member can reflect on their learning outcome at the end of the report.
 This is to clarify one of the goals of EiT: “The student will gain insight into how his or her behaviour and attitude can influence teamwork”, and to see whether the individuals in the group have gained new insight or not.

 The main part of the report is called development.
 This is where different situations from the teamwork are presented.
 We have chosen to present three main situations that we feel have been some of the most important for the group, for the development and for the understanding of the teamwork process.
 In addition to presenting these main situations we will, where it is natural, include references to similar situations that have occurred, to give a broader picture of the teamwork in terms of whether we have experienced similar situations and behaved differently in them, and hence reflect more deeply upon our experiences.